steam/presentations/oss-by-default/open-source-by-default.md

 # Helping Others

 ^ Ello is an idealistic company.

-We've staked our brand on an ideal and ethic of doing things differently.
-The experiences and hard work of many individuals outside of Ello have made Ello possible.
-We're excited to give back through open source.
-We hope others can learn from our experiences just like we have learned from others.
+^ staked our brand on an ideal and ethic of doing things differently.

+^ Other's have helped us

+^ We want to help others

 ---

 # Being a Good Citizen

 ^ We rely heavily on other's open-source projects.

-We're able to do so many things that we wouldn't be able to do without the help of the greater open-source community.
-We feel its critical to give back.
+^ We wouldn't be able to do what we've done without others.

+^ We feel its critical to give back.

 ---